blueskyletters/blueskyletters.github.io/_posts/2020-11-03-al-arabian-novel-factory-book-review.md

 I have understood that historical fiction is a genre that really pleases my reading buds and I would like to read more in the future.

-If you are interested in historical fiction or want to read about Arab countries, without a biased opinion.
+If you are interested in historical fiction or want to read about Arab countries, without a biased point-of-view, I would recommend this to you!

 N. B: Did you notice the cover page and back page of the book?
 Malayalam books don't usually have quotes from reviews (eg: "New York Times best-selling..." bla bla...) which tries to sell the book.
 It has no extra decorations, I should say, with just the title of the book, publisher and author.
 This is the ideal format of a book cover, I think.
 What do you think?